rstens/docs/README.md

 -   The concept of test cases were going away (more exploratory Testing)

--   CGI deems the project team as the users
+-    deems the project team as the users

 -   Need to make a picture